loweas/ussee/README.md

 3. How close was measurement to home or current residents?

-4. Has max days above 90 grown in your area?
+4. Has the number of days above 90 grown in your area?